It is important to make sure that IMRF has your account information recorded correctly to prevent any interruption in your services and benefits.

 The Illinois Pension Code determines how IMRF operates and administers IMRF benefit plans.
 IMRF serves its members and employers as a source of information about legislation that affects the pension code and serves as an advocate to represent the interests of members and employers to state lawmakers.

-While the Illinois General Assembly is in session, IMRF sends twice-monthly Legislative Updates.
+IMRF sends Legislative Updates while the Illinois General Assembly is in session.
 Sign up for the Legislative Update here.